pure-english/pure-english.github.io/docs/writs/a-country-doctor/index.md

 [^claps]: Either from Old English or Old Norse, but at least half the senses
     are probably influenced from Old Norse.
 However, no other Anglish alternative exists, so this will have to do.
+[^onslaught]: Formed within English with fully Anglish words, but it was
+    modelled on Dutch *aanslag*.

 <!-- BUFFER -->